 Why fish bones are unsafe for dogs

-First, raw fish bones are small and brittle.
-This makes it very easy for the bones to get lodged in your dog’s digestive tract, including the mouth, stomach, and throat.
-These bones may potentially cause internal damage over time.
-For small dogs, certain parts of the fish bone, such as the vertebrae, may even cause a small blockage.
+Raw fish bones are small and brittle.
+This makes it very easy for the bones to cause harm by getting lodged in various parts of the dog’s digestive tract including the mouth, stomach, and throat.
+This may cause internal damage if it’s the sharp edge of a raw fish bone that gets lodged inside.

 While the risk is small, raw fish bones (especially those that come from large fish species) could also introduce the risk of choking.
 The fish bones that get lodged in the dog’s digestive tract could prevent larger objects from passing through.

 You don’t have to worry as much about the fish bones that come from species like sardines.
 These species typically have soft bones and could be considered an exception to the rule.
 Dogs can eat these kinds of fishes as long as it’s in moderation.